The conjugation action in completed group rings: Abstract

 \section{Abstract}

-Let $k$ be $\mathbb{F}_p$ or $\mathbb{Z}_p$, let $G$ be a compact $p$-adic analytic group, and form its completed group algebra $kG$.
-Take a closed subgroup $\Gamma$ of $G$.
-We analyse the structure of the fixed ring of $kG/I$ under the conjugation action of $\Gamma$, for certain ideals $I$ induced from the $G$-centraliser of $\Gamma$, and we explain the consequences this has for the theory of the prime ideals of $kG$.
+Let $k = \mathbb{F}_p$ or $\mathbb{Z}_p$ (or finite extensions of these).
+Let $G$ be a $p$-valuable group, and form its completed group algebra $kG$.
+By analysing the conjugation action of $G$ on itself, we prove two structural results.
+Firstly, we show that all inner automorphisms of $kG$ that preserve $G$ are induced from inner automorphisms of $G$.
+Secondly, for a closed subgroup $\Gamma$ of $G$, we calculate the $\Gamma$-fixed ring of $kG/I$ under the conjugation action of $\Gamma$, for certain ideals $I$ induced from the $G$-centraliser of $\Gamma$.